albertochong/PIPELINES-ETL-PROJECTS/README.md

   * Install and Configure Streamsets

 ### 2.1 Step: Working with STREAMSETS
-  * Create new user for based
+  * Create new user form based
   *
   *